naltun/wasgubata-go/README.md

 ![wasgubata in action](https://i.imgur.com/Cjct6gp.png)

 ### Installation
 wasgubata is programmed in Go(lang).
-As such, please install and set up Go. wasgubata is also developed on an Arch Linux computer, and, as such, always uses the most modern version of the compiler.
-Currently, that is `1.11.3'.
+As such, please install and set up Go.
 Be aware that wasgubata is _not_ tested on earlier versions of Go, although it should work on any computer running 1.7+.

 wasgubata also requires the `dig' tool to be installed. dig can typically be found with the ISC DNS tools (aka bind tools).